Find attached the Guide to part time and job share work for junior doctors in South Australia

 It is important that you write a new letter for each different job you are applying for.
 Do not send the same letter for different positions; it is very obvious when this is done.
 Keep the application letter short and to the point, aim for only a single page cover letter.
 Your CV will provide further details for the employer.

-- Good medical practice – A code of conduct for doctors in Australia
+Good medical practice – A code of conduct for doctors in Australia | Australian doctor’s spouse network |

 The Doctors in Training (DiT) Committee has put together a list of useful smartphone applications.
 These applications may be of interest to medical students and trainee medical officers.

-- UpToDate: as an SA Health employee, you can get the UpToDate app (full functionality) free!
+As an SA Health employee, you can get the UpToDate app (full functionality) free |

-- AMH: you can access the website through SALUS for free and save the webpage to your phone
+You can access the website through SALUS for free and save the webpage to your phone |

-- eTG: as an SA Health employee you can get the eTG complete app for free
+As an SA Health employee you can get the eTG complete app for free |

-- Evernote/Onenote: if you haven’t already got a note taking app, it’s time to start
+Evernote and Microsoft OneNote.
+If you haven’t already got a note taking app, it’s time to start |

-- Essential anatomy: this can be useful for demonstrating relevant anatomy to patients
+This can be useful for demonstrating relevant anatomy to patients |

 There are a range of other medical applications available on many topics, some of which may be more or less applicable to you depending on the rotations you conduct and your vocational training intentions (e.g. NIHSS stroke severity grading applications, microbial resistance and antibiotic selection applications, and more).